jrief/django-formset/docs/source/withholding-feedback.rst

 	:view-function: PersonView.as_view(extra_context={'framework': 'bootstrap', 'pre_id': 'person-wf-success', 'withhold_feedback': 'success'}, form_kwargs={'auto_id': 'wfs_id_%s'})
 	:hide-code:

-In this example we use ``withhold-feedback="success"`` to not change the field border to green and to withhold tick on the right, whenever a form field with valid data loses focus.
+In this example we use ``withhold-feedback="success"``.
+Whenever a form field with valid data loses focus, the field border does not change to green and no tick is rendered on the right part of the field.

 Withhold Error Messages